Janne-ro/learning-when-to-help/README.md

 # Metacognitive Scaffolding and Reinforcement Learning

 This repository contains the code for the paper titled "Access Timing as Scaffolding: A Reinforcement Learning Approach to GenAI in Education".
-The project explores wheter a pedagogically steered policy, learned via reinforcement learning, that times the access to generative AI can improve the way university students learn and develop self-regulated learning skills.
+The project explores wheter a pedagogically steered policy, learned via reinforcement learning, that times the access to generative AI can improve the way university students learn and develop metacognitive skills.

 ## Overview